wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.0.3.1 =
+- (05 Jul 2011) - Tested / fixed to be compatible with WP 3.2
-- Fix for apos showing for single quotes on IE7
+- Fix for `&apos` entity showing for single quotes on IE7, IE8
+- Fix for CAPTCHA input field out of position on IE7 with labels left CSS setting.

 = 3.0.3 =
 - (16 Jun 2011) - Tested compatible with WP 3.2 Beta 2